Our Shared Heritage: Alabama Artists from the Collection

 Our Shared Heritage will be displayed in two parts, the first focusing on historical works in the collection, and the second featuring works by artists of the present day.
 A 60-page, fully illustrated catalogue will be published in April to provide a permanent record of the Museum’s collection of Alabama art.
-Underwritten by a generous grant from the Alabama State Arts Council, the catalogue will be available for sale in the Museum Store, and will also be distributed to museums, libraries and other educational institutions throughout Alabama to promote this important resource within the Huntsville Museum of Art’s permanent collection.
+Underwritten by a generous grant from the Alabama State Council on the Arts, the catalogue will be available for sale in the Museum Store, and will also be distributed to museums, libraries and other educational institutions throughout Alabama to promote this important resource within the Huntsville Museum of Art’s permanent collection.

 January 27 – March 24, 2019

 Members’ Lecture & Reception

 Lecture and book signing by Frances Osborn Robb: 2:00 p.m.